Welcome to Disability Benefits Help, an organization committed to helping claimants across the United States receive approval for disability benefits.

 The Social Security Administration is the agency that oversees disability claims, and while the Blue Book is fairly comprehensive when it comes to evaluating applications it is not exhaustive.
-It is possible for your condition to not meet the Blue Book guidelines but still prevent you from working, and that’s where the Residual Function Capacity form (RFC) comes in.
+It is possible for your condition to not meet the Blue Book, which is a list of disabilities, guidelines but still prevent you from working, and that’s where the Residual Function Capacity form (RFC) comes in.

 The RFC form outlines the maximum amount of work you are capable of performing with your condition.
 It must be filled out by your physician so that the SSA knows that the form was filled out by a medical expert who has specific knowledge of your condition, but you should work with your doctor to ensure that the RFC form accurately represents your abilities to work, or not work.